 The Michael King Memorial Lecture was established in 2004 to commemorate the contribution of acclaimed writer Michael King to New Zealand history.

-2016 James Belich, 'Hunt-driven expansion in New Zealand and Global History'
+2016 Professor James Belich (Oxford), 'Hunt-driven expansion in New Zealand and Global History'

 2015 Sir Tipene O’Regan, A W-anaka Without Walls: A K-ai Tahu Knowledge Base of Our Own

 2014 Christopher Pugsley, 'The New Zealanders at Gallipoli - A Centennial re-assessment?'

 2013 Professor Joanna Bourke (Birkbeck, University of London), 'Why are You Doing This To Me?
 Sexual Violence in the Past and Today'

 2012 Grahame Sydney, 'Regionalism Forever: Reflections on My Backyard'

 2011 Jeffrey Paparoa Holman, 'Weaving Stories<: Reflecting on the Writings of Elsdon Best and Tutakangahau'